How To Bleed A Radiator in 8 Easy Steps

 - After you have bled your radiators the final stage is to check the pressure of your boiler gauge.
 If the pressure is too low, the pressure will need rebalancing.
 If the pressure is normal, you can turn your heating on as normal and check that there still aren’t any cold areas in the radiators.

 Here at Compare Boiler Quotes, recommend checking the radiators in your home every couple of months to ensure you are getting the most out of your heating.
 There are countless positive improvements for your heating system such as increased energy efficiency due to your radiators working to their optimum level.
-Because of this, your home should get warmer quicker meaning that you can use less gas to stay warm.
+Because of this, your home should be warmer quicker meaning that you can use less gas to stay warm.

 We get many enquiries asking where radiator keys can be purchased from and we always say the best place to purchase these is Amazon.
 You can get a pair of radiator keys which enables you to bleed your radiators here: Draper 73965 Brass Radiator Keys (1 Pair)